 Stay out of direct sunlight

-If you want to kick back beside the pool while using your laptop, make sure you are in the shade.
+If you want to kick back beside the pool while using your laptop, ensure you are in the shade.
 Operating your laptop in direct sunlight will cause overheating.

 These are my reasons why a computer would overheat.
-Establishing the cause and using the solutions I provided will help you keep it cool.
+Establishing the cause and using my solutions will help you keep it cool.

-Not only will you most likely use less power, but your computer should operate more efficiently and speedily once you get it run cooler.
+You will most likely use less power, and it should operate more efficiently and speedily once you get it run cooler.

 Don’t be afraid to run tests for some time to get to the bottom of the problem.
 It may not always be an obvious issue to fix.